logicalclocks/hops-docs/docs/user_guide/hopsworks/goesWrong.rst

 Contact an administrator or go to the Administration Guide section of this document.
 If you are an administrator:

 * Does your organization have a firewall that blocks outbound SMTP access?
-HopsWorks needs SMTP outbound access over TLS using SSL (port 587 or 465).
+Hopsworks needs SMTP outbound access over TLS using SSL (port 587 or 465).
 * Is the Glassfish server up and running?
 Can you login to the Glassfish Administration console (on port 4848)?
 * Inside Glassfish, check the JavaMail settings.
 Is the gmail username/password correct?
 Are the SMTP server settings correct (hostname/ip, port, protocol (SSL, TLS))?